hansroh/skitai/README.rst

 Getting Command Line Options and Arguments
 ----------------------------------------------------

-Skitai use short options -d, and long options starts with "--skitai-", then you SHOULD NOT use these options.
+Skitai use short options -d, and long long options starts with "---", then you SHOULD NOT use these options.
 Also Skitai use satrt, restart, status, stop in args.  then these arguments are removed automatically.

 .. code:: python

-  opts, args = skitai.getopt ("hf:", ["ssl", "debug", "origin="]) for k, v in opts:
-    if k == "-h":
-      ...
-    elif k == "-h" or k == "--help": usage ()
-    elif k == "--debug":
-       ...

-For detail about get_clopt's parameters, see getopt module.
+  skitai.add_options ("--dist", "--syndb", "--port=")

+    if "--syndb" in skitai.options:
+        skitai.disable_adbi ()
+    port = skitai.options.get ('--port', 5000)

 Run with Threads Pool
 ------------------------